KL-HH/linux-course/h7_CyberSecurity course.md

      - Why cyber security plays a crucial role in protecting the company's information?
 - Group work: students will be divided to five groups and presented predefined topics wich will be analysed from cyber security perspective.
 Topics are: electrical cars, master data management, online bank authentication (strong identification), airplane security, Public WiFi, IoT, GPS.
 Make a SWOT analysis (Strenghts, Weaknesses, Opportunities, Threats) of the technologies (30 min time)
 - Presenting the group work.
-- Home work: Short case study of a cyber security incidents (1 page).
+- Home work: Short case study of a cyber security incidents (max.
+1 page).
 Present the case in the next class (5 min presentation).
 Include such topics as
    - what happened, how the attack was made?
    - what led into the situation?
    - what was the result for the company?
    - what can we learn from the incident (your own thoughts)?

+(RATIONALE: Understanding how did we get to this situation might give us better perspective of future trend)

 ### 2nd lecture: Importance of cyber security